 - These positive and negative effects of caffeine could be extreme depending on behavioral factors, body state, when, and the quantity you consume.

 - It acts as a central nervous system stimulant, causing a noticeable impact on alertness when it reaches the brain.
 Staying alert while performing could be one of the benefits of caffeine for athletes, especially.

 - Studies show that the consumption of caffeine could help improve and boost human memory.

 - Other positive effects or benefits of caffeine for athletes include improvement in overall endurance performance.

-- Helps speed up the recovery process of athletes and keep them ready for the next day’s work.
+- It helps speed up the athletes’ recovery process and keep them ready for the next day’s work.

-- One of the first noticeable negative effects of caffeine on athletes or any person is the addiction.
+- One of the first noticeable negative effects of caffeine on athletes or any person is addicted.

-- Alongside causing fatigue, it is also known to cause a certain level of dizziness especially when it eventually begins to wear off from the user.
+- Alongside causing fatigue, it is also known to cause a certain dizziness level, especially when it eventually begins to wear off from the user.

-- Ingestion of enormous amount may interfere with absorption and metabolism of calcium, and this can contribute to bone thinning.
+- Ingestion of an enormous amount may interfere with calcium absorption and metabolism, which can contribute to bone thinning.

 - Depending on your body type, the negative effects include discomforts like: